NOAA-OWP/ngen/README.md

 An example of a complete invocation to run a subset of a hydrofabric.
 If the realization configuration doesn't contain catchment definitions for the subset keys provided, the default `global` configuration is used.
 Alternatively, if the realization configuration contains definitions that are not in the subset (or hydrofabric) keys, then a warning is produced and the formulation isn't created.
 `./cmake-build-debug/ngen ./data/catchment_data.geojson "cat-27,cat-52" ./data/nexus_data.geojson "nex-26,nex-34" ./data/example_realization_config.json`

-To simulate every catchment in the input hydrofabric, leave the subset lists empty, i.e.:
+To simulate every catchment in the input hydrofabric, leave the subset lists empty, or use "all" i.e.:
 `ngen ./data/catchment_data.geojson "" ./data/nexus_data.geojson "" ./data/refactored_example_realization_config.json`
+`ngen ./data/catchment_data.geojson "all" ./data/nexus_data.geojson "all" ./data/refactored_example_realization_config.json`

 Examples specific to running with with distributed processing can be found [here](doc/DISTRIBUTED_PROCESSING.md#examples).